wipmoore/wipmoore.github.io/_posts/2016-12-09-Transactions-and-ACID.markdown

 ### Read committed

-* Statements can not read data thtat has been modified but not commited by other transactions  ( No dirty reads).
+* Statements can not read data that has been modified but not commited by other transactions  ( No dirty reads).

 **Note** Data can be changed by other transactions between individual statements within the current transaction resulting in nonrepeatable reads ( Phantom Data ).